 The Office of Federal Procurement Policy released government-wide guidance on interagency acquisitions with specific requirements for the content and format of Service Level and Interagency Agreements.

-In accordance with OFPP guidelines, the Acquisition Services Directorate developed a standard format for Service Level Agreements (Part A) and Interagency Agreements (Part B).
+In accordance with OFPP guidelines, IBC developed a standard format for Service Level Agreements (Part A) and Interagency Agreements (Part B).